-The car made its escape along route 331 during the commotion which can open into three main routes from Pattaya.
-It is also being reported that the three inmates made a change of vehicles shortly after they left the court compound behind.
+The car made its escape along route 331 during the mayhem which can open into three main routes from Pattaya.
+It is also being reported that the trio made a change of vehicles shortly after they left the court compound behind.

-Police have set up roadblocks throughout Chonburi and believe that the escapees are determined to make it to the border probably with Cambodia to make their escape.
+Police have set up roadblocks throughout Chonburi and believe that the trio is determined to make it to the border probably with Cambodia to make their escape.

 It is understood that senior police officials from Bangkok have already descended upon Chonburi coordinate the response to the outbreak.

 The Chief of Chonburi Police, General Nanthachart Supamongkhol, has told reporters that police officials have already briefed the US Embassy on the matter.